Skip to Main Content

 • You’re asked for money by someone you think you know well because you have a personal relationship online, but you’ve never met them.
 These sweetheart scams aim for the heartstrings.
 Be wary if they ask for money early in the relationship or they’re located overseas.
 The FBI recommends sticking to reputable dating sites.

 Never provide personal financial information, including your Social Security number, account numbers or passwords over the phone or online.
 Be careful who you friend on social media and what you share.
-Don’t blindly follow directions, and trust your gut instincts.
+Don’t blindly follow directions, and trust your gut.
 If something doesn’t feel right, talk to a close friend or family member to talk through your suspicions.

 If you fall victim to identity theft, act immediately to protect yourself.
 Alert your financial institution.
 Place fraud alerts on your credit files.
 Monitor your credit files and account statements closely.